 Often on garden tours there are a lot of other people around so I take the photos from weird angles to avoid invading their privacy.
 The black things on the deck are a colleciton of old oil cans.
 I thought they looked neat.

-This one is also from the Blue Garden.
+This one is also from the blue-themed garden shown above.

 This deck (above) is on a big, rural property surrounded by woods.
 It was quite a surprise to find this scene.